 Dental Exams & Cleanings

 Receiving regular dental exams and cleanings rank as a fundamental part of maintaining and protecting your longterm oral health.
-Regular exams provide Dr. Willis the opportunity to spot the early signs of decay and dental disease while these conditions are still easily treatable.
+Regular exams provide Our Doctors the opportunity to spot the early signs of decay and dental disease while these conditions are still easily treatable.
 The longer these types of oral health problems go unchecked, the more lasting damage can occur.

 Frequent oral cleanings allow our team of gentle dental hygienists to remove plaque deposits from the surface of your teeth and along the gum line.
 When plaque is allowed to harden, it turns into a yellowish substance known as tartar.
 Not only does tartar buildup discolor teeth - robbing you of their natural luster - it also irritates gum tissue, increasing your risk of gum disease.
 Once hardened into tartar, plaque can only before removed from your teeth during a professional cleaning.

-While Dr. Willis typically recommends that patients schedule exams and cleanings every six months, patients with certain medical and dental conditions - such as diabetes or heart disease - may need to schedule appointments more regularly.
+While We typically recommends that patients schedule exams and cleanings every six months, patients with certain medical and dental conditions - such as diabetes or heart disease - may need to schedule appointments more regularly.

 Our teeth feature a number of hard-to-clean grooves that can make practicing quality oral hygiene difficult for younger patients who don't possess the manual dexterity or attention to detail needed to properly brush.
 When these hard-to-clean areas of the mouth become the breeding ground for plaque buildup and decay, cavities can easily develop.

 Dental sealants help to physically "seal" away areas of the mouth that are difficult to clean, like the back molars, to protect tooth enamel from the effects of decay.
-During just one session, Dr. Willis can apply a simple tooth-colored acrylic coating to the surface of a patient's teeth in need of the treatment.
+During just one session, our team at Willis Dental can apply a simple tooth-colored acrylic coating to the surface of a patient's teeth in need of the treatment.
 Once in place, the sealant will prevent plaque buildup and keep the teeth safe from the effects of decay.